WenzWenzWenz/DelphiReSym/README.md

-## ⚠️ Limitations & known bugs:
+## ⚠️ Limitations, warnings & known bugs:
 * The tool only works on **unpacked** Delphi binaries.
 Packed binaries will most likely not contain accessible metadata.
 Use a service like [UnpacMe by OALabs](https://www.unpac.me/) if needed.
-* Internal Delphi types are currently mapped to generic pointers for readability only (see [TODOs](https://github.com/WenzWenzWenz/DelphiReSym/tree/main?tab=readme-ov-file#-roadmap)).
+* The tool makes use of Ghidra-API's replacement conflict handler.
+This means that if a user has created data types etc. before the tool's execution, those with conflicting names may be forcefully overwritten!
 * If you encounter problems when displaying template names, refer to [this issue](https://github.com/WenzWenzWenz/DelphiReSym/issues/2): Ghidra's decompilation and disassembly views only display template names of up to 10 characters by default.
 However, changing it within the settings solves the problem.

 ## 📝 Roadmap

-- [ ] *Current: Enhance script's general prettiness* ✨
 - [ ] Increase coverage of Delphi versions:
    - [ ] Finish format analysis.
 Initial format analysis for Delphi versions *Delphi 2* through *Delphi 2006* has been conducted (hopefully works for *Delphi 2007* as well).
    - [ ] Evaluate efficacy for old samples of Malware families.
-   - [ ] Integrate logging functionality for errors.
+- [ ] Integrate logging functionality for errors and make error handling prettier.
 - [ ] Integrate Ghidra [headless mode](https://github.com/NationalSecurityAgency/ghidra/blob/master/Ghidra/Features/PyGhidra/src/main/py/README.md)
-- [X] Implement parser for Delphi templates
+- [X] Implement recursive descent parser for Delphi templates
 - [X] Several bug fixes
 - [ ] *Current: Feature replace typecasts with actual RTTI datatype structures (credit goes to [@huettenhain](https://github.com/huettenhain)!)*